-Woman Arrested, Trooper Injured in High-Speed Chase
+Woman arrested, Trooper injured in high-speed chase

 A woman is in custody, facing a list of charges, after leading several police agencies on a high speed chase through multiple municipalities overnight.

-The high speed chase began around 10:30p.m. last night in North East before the suspect crashed her vehicle in the City of Erie.
+The high speed chase began around 10:30 a.m. in North East before the suspect crashed her vehicle in the City of Erie.

 According to a report released by state police, North East Police approached a woman involved in an accident, who they say was being uncooperative.